neotheone1981/FTECalc/README.md

 # FTECalc
 Simple program to calculate FTEs for ABET report

 Currently in C, will try to port to python when I have time.

+Committing seems to work.